madewithkoji/koji-docs/docs/01_general/remixing.md

 After you click remix, you’ll see a loading screen as the project is built for you and the environment is configured.
 This can take above a minute.
 If you’d like to learn more about what’s happening behind the scenes when you remix a project, and how we use Git to facilitate remixing, check out our [Tech Deep Dive Video](https://www.youtube.com/watch?v=BgpFGMH6VR4).

 Once the editor has loaded, you will see the “Project Overview” page.
-Thiswill give you an overview of what the project does and often how it works as well.
+This will give you an overview of what the project does and often how it works as well.
 The project overview page is provided by the app developer through the inclusion of a “README.md” file.

 ![alt text](/docs/01_general/remixing/project_overview.png)